• Skip to primary navigation

 Warm Brussels Sprouts Salad

-• 4 tablespoon unsalted butter
+• 4 tablespoons unsalted butter

-• 2 yellow onions coarsely chopped
+• 2 large yellow onions coarsely chopped

 • ¼ teaspoon kosher salt

-• 2 teaspoon brown sugar
+• 2 teaspoons brown sugar

 • ¼ cup Maple Dressing recipe below